shen341/chromeExtension/extension/readme.md

 1. Navigate to `https://hostex.io/app/calendar`
 2. When the drawer content loads, the extension will automatically:
    - Find the stay code in the page
-   - Add a SwitchBot button next to it
+   - Add a Iot button next to it
-3. Click the SwitchBot button to:
+3. Click the Iot button to:
    - Fetch password information
    - Display the password with the stay code